Previously Published on the Guardian UK

 In addition to underscoring the folly of the current fascination with the "leaderless" protest, this illustrates the more general problem with the impulse on the American left to be "doing something" – without necessarily much idea of what that should be.
 We may be looking at what Liza Featherstone, Doug Henwood and Christian Parenti aptly termed "activistism" in their 2002 essay, "Action Will Be Taken":

 "This brave new ideology combines the political illiteracy of hyper-mediated American culture with all the moral zeal of a 19th-century temperance crusade.
 In this worldview, all roads lead to more activism and more activists.
-And the one who acts is righteous.
+And the one who acts is righteous."The activistists seem to borrow their philosophy from the factory boss in a Heinrich Böll short story who greets his employees each morning with the exhortation 'Let's have some action.'
+To which the workers obediently reply: 'Action will be taken!'"

 Where, to their credit, the Wall Street occupiers differ from the "activistists" described by Featherstone et al is in their attempt to think of change in much broader, systemic terms – as muddled as their demands may be.
 But what they have in common with "activistism" is a misunderstanding of the relationship of the movement to the demonstration.